Nikesh493/Spotify-Landing-Page-Redesign-master/README.md

 # Spotify-Landing-Page-Redesign-master

 •	A clone music app landing page using HTML, CSS, and JavaScript.

 •	A clean and responsive design that replicates the user experience of popular music streaming platforms.
-•	Features a dynamic music player with:
-•	Play, pause, and skip functionalities.

 •	Seamless interaction for users with the interface.

 •	Utilized CSS for styling and animations to enhance visual appeal.

 •	Implemented JavaScript for interactivity, ensuring a fully functional front end.

 •	Built without relying on any external libraries or frameworks.